-I made these crackers the weekend before we left and I was so pleased with they way they turned out.
+I made these crackers last weekend and I was so pleased with they way they turned out.

 My pasta roller attachment for my stand mixer were put to good use once again to make snack breads this past weekend.
 Last time, I used it to make Grissini.
 This time, I made Lavash crackers!
 Lavash is one of my favorite types of crackers to serve with a platter of cheese as an appetizer.
 If you enjoy Lavash crackers also, you know how expensive they are at the grocery store.
 Since we were having the family for dinner on Mother's Day it was a great excuse to give these a try.

 I found this recipe in The Bread Bakers Apprentice by Peter Reinhart, one of the James Beard award nominees for 2010.
 A wonderful book!
 After I prepared the dough and allowed it to rest and rise, I divided it into workable portions and started running it through the pasta rollers, starting with the widest width and gradually going down to the thinnest setting.
 This took a little trial and error and I had to allow the dough to rest a bit in between passes through the rollers, but I was able to achieve an even thinness that I don't think I would have been able to duplicate with a rolling pin.

 After I placed the sheets of rolled dough on a parchment-lined baking sheet, I sprinkled them with a variety of seeds and spices, Kosher salt, paprika, sesame and poppy seeds and then cut it into rectangles.

 They were crisp, very tasty and, I think equally good as those I have bought!
 I've tried other Lavash recipes and this is the first one that I will happily make again.